zgalochkina/SEER_solid_tumor/README.md

 2. proposed packages do not show states' names;

-3. usually those packages do work for stated, but not county levels data;
+3. usually those packages do work for states, but not county levels data;

-4. wanted to make maps from original shape files to lern the process.
+4. wanted to make maps from original shape files to learn the process.

 ### Session Information